MatchuPitchu/react-summary/11_Redux.md

 // will be called by redux library;
 // receives 2 args: a) old state, b) dispatched action;
 // must return new state object (-> theoretically can be any type of data);
-// when store is initilized, redux executes reducer for first time -> so need to set default state value const counterReducer = (state = { counter: 0 }, action) => {
+// when store is initialized, redux executes reducer for first time -> so need to set default state value const counterReducer = (state = { counter: 0 }, action) => {
   if (action.type === 'increment') return { counter: state.counter + 1 };
   if (action.type === 'decrement') return { counter: state.counter - 1 };